-Now it’s time to give this gal a new look with help from my good friends at Homeright!
+Now it’s time to give this coffee station a new look with help from my good friends at Homeright!

 I went with Rainy Day.
 I always paint the bottom of my furniture pieces.
 Back in the day I didn’t and it was really embarrassing when someone would load a piece in their car, and the underside was dirty and ugly.